After the craziness of September, I thought October would be better. Alas, I was wrong.

 Other than that, I don’t see much use for them.
 The work on job boards is typically low-paying due to a large amount of competition.
 It’s also usually “grunt work”.
 I don’t know about you, but I didn’t start my business just to do work I don’t want to do.
 I started my business to get away from work I don’t want to do!

 Bottom line: I didn’t use job boards to build my business.
-However, I talk in detail about how I built my business in my free e-book if you want to learn more about how I did it without job boards.
+However, I talk in detail about how I built my business in my course, $10K VA if you want to learn more about how I did it without job boards.

 Did you make any online income in October?
 Is there anything else you’d like to know about how I run my business or make income online?
 Let me know in the comments and your question could be featured on my next income report!